chanelmoreno/rust-playground/README.md

 # rust-playground

-This is the playground for all things rust
+This is the playground for all things rust.

+Testing from personal mac